-Having been busy with a conventional and sometimes unconventional career for forty-five years, only a few years ago did I get the chance to sit down and write a book.
-I had made one or two halfhearted attempts over the years but once the day came it was time to get on with it.
+Having been busy with a conventional and often unconventional career for forty-five years, only recently did I get the chance to sit down and write a book.
+I had made one or two half-hearted attempts over the years but once the day came it was time to get on with it.

-Sitting at the computer day after day wrapped up in another world can be a lonely pastime, though this can be alleviated by a walk to the local cafe to carry on writing there for an hour or two.
-On a good day the words seem to flow, time passes quickly and with a couple of thousand words laid down I turn back to other things in life feeling pleased with myself.
+Sitting at the computer day after day wrapped up in another world can be a lonely pastime.
+On a good day the words flow, time passes quickly and with a couple of thousand words laid down I turn back to other things in life feeling pleased with myself.
 Not all days are that good though.

-I hope you enjoy this website.
-I will try to keep it interesting.
-I am grateful to all of you who have read Sea of Gold.
-It gives me the resolve to keep on with Angus McKinnon and his further exploits.
+I hope you enjoy this website; I will try to keep it interesting.
+I am grateful to all of you who have read my books.
+It helps give me the resolve to keep on with Angus McKinnon and his further exploits.